wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-study-cse-while-preparing-for-medical-school">How do I study CSE while preparing for medical school?</h2>
- Studies in computer science are an excellent fit for medical school preparation, for the following reasons:
+<a id=72></a> Studies in computer science are an excellent fit for medical school preparation, for the following reasons:
 * Many advances in medicine would not have been possible without the application of computer science concepts and practices.
 This trend is expected to continue.
 Doctors with computer science experience are uniquely positioned to understand the role computer science and computation plays in the treatment of their patients.
  * Our students tell us that studies in computer science change the way they *think*.
 The application of logic in our discipline is helpful for general problem solving.
  * Weighing in at 14 required CSE courses, our discipline within SEAS allows plenty of room for the courses you take to prepare for the MCAT and medical school.